tgross/devopsdaysmsp2018/content/_index.md

 ## embedded industry stuck in archaic threat model

 {{% note %}}
-if you thought the enterprise was bad they're still shipping devices with shared private keys and hard-coded passwords. we used to say things like "well if you have physical possession then it's game over" but that's *always* the case with IoT devices.
-But we have answer to that: "secure boot" using TPM to sign the bootloader and OS updates (without which any device can be rooted).
+embedded industry stuck in archaic threat model. they're still shipping devices with shared private keys and hard-coded passwords. we used to say things like "well if you have physical possession then it's game over" but that's *always* the case with IoT devices.
+But we have answer to that: "secure boot" using TPM to sign the bootloader and OS updates.
 But this is treated as an expensive add-on rather than the default
 {{% /note %}}

 ---